arungudelli/angularjswiki/content/en/angular/angular-currency-pipe-formatting-currency-in-angular/index.md

 +++
-title = "Angular Currency Pipe & Formatting Currency In Angular" type="post" subtitle = "Learn how to format currencies in Angular using Angular currency Pipe" summary ="Angular Currency Pipe is one of the bulit in pipe in Angular used to format currency value according to given country code,currency,decimal,locale information."
+title = "Angular Currency Pipe & Format Currency In Angular with examples" type="post" subtitle = "Learn how to format currencies in Angular using Angular currency Pipe" summary ="Angular Currency Pipe is one of the bulit in pipe in Angular used to format currency value according to given country code,currency,decimal,locale information."